TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### TestInitialScreen

+Sets the first screen to go to upon opening the game.
+Useful for working on themes.
+If empty or invalid, the game uses the current theme's ``InitialScreen`` metric.

 Default value: nothing

 ### TextureColorDepth

+Sets the color depth of textures.
+Most current-day systems should work fine with ``32``.

 Possible values are ``16`` and ``32``.
 16 is ``16bit`` and 32 is ``32bit``.